759-562/Weather_Dashboard/README.md

 ## Step 5: Build Your Dashboard
 Add:

-✅Cards for temperature, humidity, etc.
+✅Cards for temperature, humidity, etc

 ✅ Gauges for wind speed.